DudeYarvie/JARViE_Stratus/README.md

 ## Data Transmission
 Messages can be transmitted on the powerline by wrapping them up in one of the following frame formats.
 The frame format the ST7580 device will adhere to for sending and receiving messages must be configured by the external host.
 * Physical (PHY)
-* DataLink
+* DataLink (DL)
-* Security Servics
+* Security Services (SS)

 ### DataLink
+The embedded DL layer hosted in the protocol controller offers framing and error correction services.
 The external host is allowed to choose the CRC algorithm used (length, endianness, fields involved in calculation) through the modem configuration (0x00) MIB object.
 The length field is automatically handled by ST7580 and its value is by default equal to the length of payload and CRC fields.

 #### DL_DataRequest (50h)
 Send this command to the ST7580 modem from a host MCU to broadcast a message on the actual powerline.